Apple Launches 'She Creates' To Celebrate International Women's Day

 Tuesday, 3 March 2020 () To mark International Women's Day on March 8, Apple is celebrating the achievements of women throughout this month by holding women-inspired special sessions at its stores.
 Apple stores around the world will host a series of over 5,000 "Today at Apple" sessions titled "She Creates".
 These sessions will occur between March 1 and 31.

+Being informed about how the women before us paved the way is one of the ways to continue to push the movement forward, and there are quite a few podcasts focused on women’s history you can listen to to celebrate Women’s History Month and International Women’s Day on March 8.
+Buzz60’s Johana...

 Barbie has created a doll in the likeness of British sprinter Dina Asher-Smith, highlighting her achievements in order to inspire girls ahead of International Women's Day.
-Gold medallist Asher-Smith is the fastest British woman in history, world champion, and four-time European champion.
+Gold medallist Asher-Smith is..

-Apple Watch Activity Challenges are continuing with the next challenge set to kick off on March 8th.
-The challenge is meant to encourage Apple Watch customers to...
-9to5Mac Also reported by •AppleInsider •CBC.ca •Bangkok Post •MacRumours.com